-In the context of cyber insurance, audits are often performed for medium and large sized clients during the underwriting process.
-Small businesses seeking to get cyber insurance more often fill out a shortened self-assessment, consisting, for example, of 10 to 15 security questions that cover most of the control domains of ISO 27001.
+In the context of cyber insurance, audits are often performed for medium and large-sized clients during the underwriting process.
+Small businesses seeking to get cyber insurance are required to fill out a shortened self-assessment consisting, for example, of 10 to 15 security questions that cover most of the control domains of ISO 27001.

-As can be seen by the components and controls of ISO 27001 (s. previous box), cyber security is not solely a technical endeavor, but has a significant organizational component.
-Even a technical 100% secure IT-environment is, for example, easily breachable if a malicious third party gains access to an employee’s account via a stolen pasword.
+As seen by the components and controls of ISO 27001 (s. previous box), cyber security is not solely a technical endeavor but has a significant organizational component.
+Even a technical 100% secure IT environment is, easily breachable if a malicious third party gains access to an employee’s account via a stolen password.
 Typical organizational cyber security measures are:

 - Business & IT Service Continuity Management (BCM & ITSCM)

 - ITSCM is business continuity management for IT services.
-As most firms are dependent on their IT and financially couldn’t survive a loss of data or outage of systems for more than a few weeks, the continuity and recovery of IT services requires special attention.
+As most firms are dependent on their IT and financially couldn’t survive a loss of data or outage of systems for more than a few weeks, the continuity and recovery of IT services require special attention.
 Especially the (inter-) dependencies of IT services can make a return to normal operations difficult.
-If, for example, a cloud database is not responding to queries of another IT service within the organization, both processes are not working correctly.
+If, for example, a cloud database is not responding to queries of another IT service within the organization, this could affect both processes and prevent them from working correctly.
 An important concept within ITSCM is the heredity of criticality and recovery time objectives.
 If the second process in the previous example is rated as critical, then the cloud service for it to function properly is also critical.

 - Incident Response